sscanf in C

 The sscanf() function usually returns a positive int value that depicts the number of items it reads.
 However, in some cases, it might return unexpected values.
 These exceptions are:

-If there is a format mismatch between the format specifier and the corresponding item in the given string, sscanf might return a number that is smaller than the value we expected.
+If there is a format mismatch between the format specifier and the corresponding item in the given string, sscanf might return a number smaller than the value we expected. - Input failure:

-If sscanf is unable to read a string, it returns EOF instead of a number.
+If sscanf cannot read a string, it returns EOF instead of a number. - Other errors:

 In case of any error other than an input failure, sscanf returns -1.